seungseoh/nuber-eats-backend/README.md

 The Backend of Nuber Eats Clone

-## User Entity:

-- id
-- createdAt
-- updatedAt

-- email
-- password
+- See Categories
+- See Restaurants by Category (pagination)
-- role(client|owner|delivery)
+- See Restaurants (pagination)

-## User CRUD:

-- Create Account
-- Log In
-- See Profile
+- See Restaurant

-- Edit Profile
+- Edit Restaurant
-- Verify Email

-## Restaurant Model

-- name
+- Delete Restaurant

-- category
+- Create Dish
-- address
+- Edit Dish
-- coverImage
+- Delete Dish